ziji-z/whatsguessr/README.md

 # whatsguessr
-fully utterly vibe coded whatsapp chat log guessr
+Fully utterly vibe coded whatsapp chat log guessr.
+Chat is encrypted and encrypter is included in the files.